 Unique Benefits at The Hills Treatment Center

 Here at The Hills Treatment Center, we’re proud to provide a host of benefits you won’t likely find elsewhere.
 Our location is in Los Angeles, but on four secluded acres.
 It’s convenient yet far enough away that you can focus on your recovery.
-We encourage our clients to maintain their lives of comfort while in rehab and offer pet-friendly facilities.
+We encourage our clients to maintain their lives of comfort while in rehab.